Employment strengths and interests for teenagers with disability, autism or other additional needs

 - support and advice from a mentor.

-You might need to help your child with his resumé and job applications.
+You might need to help your child with their resumé and job applications.
 Your child’s careers adviser or a Disability Employment Service might also be able to help.
 Or you might know someone who hires people regularly.
 Perhaps they could help your child or give some feedback on your child’s resumé.

 There are many online resources that can help your child with preparing a resume and writing job applications.
 The Australian Government’s Job Access site could be a good place to start.
 Its tips for creating a good resumé and writing job applications are tailored for people with additional needs.

-Job interviews for teenagers with additional needs
+Job interviews for teenagers with disability, autism or other additional needs

 - Use role play at home to help your child practise non-verbal communication like handshakes, smiles and eye contact.
 These are all important aspects of job interviews.

-- Set up mock interviews with people outside your immediate family to help your child practise talking to other people about her skills and experience.
+- Set up mock interviews with people outside your immediate family to help your child practise talking to other people about their skills and experience.
 These people can give constructive feedback and help your child feel more comfortable.
 You could ask a family friend or the school careers adviser.

 - Prepare and practise some standard responses to interview questions like ‘What are you good at?’, ‘What are your challenges?’ and ‘What contribution could you make to our organisation?’
 Your child also has the right to ask for interview questions to be provided before the interview, so you could practise with these specific questions too.

 - Do research on employers and prepare questions that show interest in the jobs and organisations your child is interviewing for.
 Make sure they’re not questions that could be easily answered by looking at the organisation’s website.